CRACKISH/mcp-openai-atlassian-proxy/examples/README.md

 ## Adjusting Domain

-Replace `your-domain.example` in `nginx.conf` and certbot command with your real domain before deploying.
+Replace `example.com` in `nginx.conf` and certbot command with your real domain before deploying.

 ## TLS